 )

-# Only need to return or run the final task
+# Only need to run the final task

 In this example, running write_report will automatically trigger the execution of analyze_sources, which in turn will trigger gather_sources.
 You don’t need to explicitly run or return gather_sources or analyze_sources.